Statement of Policies

 - To provide free public computer facilities and access to the Internet.

 - To seek continually to identify community needs and to provide or to participate in cooperative efforts to provide programs or services to meet community needs.

 - To provide opportunity for recreation and education through the use of literature in various formats, access to electronic resources and related materials.

 - The library will make all reasonable efforts to serve all people who enter the library.

-- Residents of the Buda community and Hays County will be issued a library account free of charge.
+- Residents of Hays County will be issued a library account free of charge.
 Persons residing outside Hays County but owning property, attending or teaching in an educational institution in the county shall be considered residents.
 Non-residents of Hays County shall be required to give a permanent address and pay a yearly fee of $15.00.
 Fee may be waived by the Library Director.